 The journey time from London to Lille by Eurostar is just 1hr 22mins.

 READ THIS NEXT: One Day in Lille, France: A Free Walking Tour

 By Bridget of The Flashpacker

-Courtesy of Eurostar, a day trip from London to Brussels, the seat of the European Union, is both easy and affordable.
-Take a morning train from London St. Pancras International, and in less than two hours you can be in munching on waffles in the Grand Place.
+Courtesy of Eurostar, a day trip to Brussels from London is both easy and affordable.
+Take a morning train from London St. Pancras International, and in just over two hours you can be munching on waffles in the Grand Place.

 The UNESCO World Heritage Site of the Grand Place is the core of Brussels’ medieval city centre and is lined with ornate, late Medieval buildings.
 This is also home to the city’s Christmas markets.